 Note: A significant contributor to the efficient management of information is a complete and consistent project numbering system for objects like tags/equipment and documents.
 It shall also be clear which objects (classes) are subject to tagging/numbering.

 In general, plant operation & maintenance requirements lead to tagging/numbering of more object classes compared to those relevant for Contractor’s traditional scope and work processes.
-The project numbering specification shall be complete and cover these object classes.
+The project numbering specification should be complete and cover these object classes.

 Determine the Approach and Procedure for Changes to the Specification

 Information structures, naming conventions and reference data/documents should remain fixed for the whole life cycle.
 In practice however, changes to the specification will occur during project execution.
 These changes may be initiated by the Principal or may be needed by the Contractor or its suppliers.
 Typical examples are properties and property pick list values.
-A change management approach and implementation strategy shall be agreed with the Principal.
+A change management approach and implementation strategy should be agreed with the Principal.

 Identify the Sources (Providers) of the Information.

 These are parties, internal and external to Contractor.
-Typically, these are the EPC disciplines of the Contractor, (equipment) suppliers, sub-contractors and in some cases, content providers specialized in supplying information for the process industry.
+Typically, these are the EPC disciplines of the Contractor, (equipment) suppliers/manufacturers, sub-contractors and in some cases, content providers specialized in supplying information for the process industry.

 It is good practice to manage this responsibility in a matrix that indicates which discipline and organization (internal and external) need to deliver what information and when.